 “I like to mention, ‘the more the struggle, the extra the reward.’
 You recognize it’s been really hard.
 However, I’ve driven through the pain, and I’ve had a lot of effective effects in my existence,” he said.

 “He’s worked tough to get better.
-A lot of fellows have discouraged him from doing this, but I see a hard, younger guy in him and allow let him gain his goal, his dream,” said boxing promoter Nasser Navoroni.
+Many fellows have discouraged him from doing this, but I see a hard, younger guy in him and him to achieve his dream goal,” said boxing promoter Nasser Navoroni.

 “I’ve constantly recognized I’d make a comeback,” Minter said.
-I’ve always recognized it, and I’ve in no way given up, and yeah, I’ll ever forestall fighting.
+I’ve always recognized it, and I’ve in no way given up, and yeah, I’ll never forestall fighting.
 It’s just who I am.
-Don’t be afraid to take a chance and a chance, because in case you don’t, it’ll in no way show up.
-Now is my time, and I’m going to strike while the iron is hot.
+Don’t be afraid to take a chance and a chance, because if you don’t, it’ll never show up.
+Now is my time, and I will strike while the iron is hot.